CarlG96/synthestory/README.md

     - login_required decorators for login functionality.
     - render, redirect, get_object_or_404, HttpResponseForbidden for routing.
     - messages for displaying messages to the user when certain actions are completed.
+    - User for user model.
+    - Textarea for fields in forms.
+    - TestCase for testing.

+### External Requirements
+asgiref==3.5.2
+cloudinary==1.29.0 For use with dealing with static files on uploaded website. dj-database-url==1.0.0 Allows deployment for Heroku url parsing. dj3-cloudinary-storage==0.0.6 Django-Cloudinary storage system.
+Django==3.2.15 Django is the framework used for this project. django-allauth==0.51.0 For Django authorisation. django-crispy-forms==1.14.0 Used for forms to be added to templates. gunicorn==20.1.0 oauthlib==3.2.1 psycopg2==2.9.3
+PyJWT==2.4.0
+python3-openid==3.2.0
+pytz==2022.2.1
+requests-oauthlib==1.3.1
+sqlparse==0.4.2

 ## Agile Planning